-- Can improve fertility in women, with more likelihood of a healthy weight full term delivery than a Gastric Bypass. (please note: pregnancy is not advised in the first 6-12 months after Bariatric Surgery)
+- Can improve fertility in women, with a higher likelihood of a healthy neonatal weight at full-term delivery than a Gastric Bypass.
+(Please note: pregnancy is not advised in the first 6-12 months after Bariatric Surgery.)

-- A small number of patients may have Vitamin B12 or Iron deficiency long term.
+- A small number of patients may experience Vitamin B12 or Iron deficiency long-term.

-Some patients may note that they can lose 5-10% of their body weight during this period.
-(It would be terrific if this were sustainable long term, but Optifast isn’t sustainable over time).
+Some patients may note that they lose 5-10% of their body weight during this period.
+(It would be terrific if this were sustainable long-term, but Optifast isn’t sustainable over time.)

-Most patient's post-operative discomfort has settled at the time of discharge from hospital.
-Some patients may however require a small amount of oral medication to help manage ongoing discomfort for a week or so.
-This can include Panadol, Panadeine Forte, Endone, or occasionally other medicines.
+Most patients’ post-operative discomfort has settled at the time of discharge from the hospital.
+However, some patients may require a small amount of oral medication, to help manage ongoing discomfort for a week or so.
+This can include Panadol, Panadeine Forte, Endone or occasionally other medicines.

-Routine medications can be recommenced as directed in the post-operative phase and any blood thinning agents that patients were previously taking will also be recommenced as directed by the medical team.
+Routine medications can be recommenced as directed in the post-operative phase.
+Any blood-thinning agents that patients were previously taking will also be recommenced as directed by the medical team.

-Each patient will be given specific dietary advice based on their personal requirements, but the following are very brief recommended guidelines following surgery.
+While each patient will be given specific dietary advice based on their personal requirements, the following are very brief recommended guidelines following Gastric Sleeve surgery.